Example of Importing User Accounts Using Active Directory

 • Name.
 Name of the Authentication Profile.
 We entered Import_AD_Profile.

 • AP Hostname Pattern.
 This field is used to match the URL or IP address that a user enters in a browser to connect to an Administration Portal, Database Server, or All-In-One Appliance.
-If the URL or IP address matches the value in this field, SL1 applies the Authentication Profile to the user for the current session.
+If the URL or IP address matches the value in this field, Skylar One applies the Authentication Profile to the user for the current session.
 We entered *.sciencelogic.com in this field.

-SL1 will apply the Authentication Profile to each session on an Administration Portal, Database Server, or All-In-One Appliance where the user enters a URL ending with ".sciencelogic.com" into the browser.
+Skylar One will apply the Authentication Profile to each session on an Administration Portal, Database Server, or All-In-One Appliance where the user enters a URL ending with ".sciencelogic.com" into the browser.

 • Aligned Credentials Sources.
 This field displays the list of credential sources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each credential source in the order in which it appears in this list.
 When the Authentication Profile finds the user's credential, the Authentication Profile stops examining any remaining credential sources in the list.

-• Available Authentication Resources.This field tells SL1 which Authentication Resources to use to authenticate the retrieved credentials.
+• Available Authentication Resources.This field tells Skylar One which Authentication Resources to use to authenticate the retrieved credentials.
 To align an Authentication Resource with the Authentication Profile, highlight the Authentication Resource and click the right-arrow button.
 You must select at least one Authentication Resource and can select more than one.
 We selected EM7 Internal.

 • Aligned Authentication Resources.
 This field displays the list of Authentication Resources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each Authentication Resource in the order in which it appears in this list.
 When an Authentication Resource successfully authenticates the user, the Authentication Profile stops executing any remaining Authentication Resources in the list.